 - State and local reports regarding Manchester Community College.

-- Documents of the MCC Foundation and the Institute of Oral History records (Oral History Project).
+- Documents of the MCC Foundation and the Institute of Local History records (Oral History Project).

 - Programs for convocations, awards, lectures, etc.